zetkin/developer.zetkin.org/contributing/index.md

 Zetkin is a big collaboration.
 This guide is for **your very first hour** of learning about it.
 Welcome!

+This is a big document.

 ## Getting started

+If you are a programmer, user interface designer, user experience designer, or have some other technical competence, you are welcome to contribute to the Zetkin project which would benefit all attached organizations.

 Do you want to start contributing right now?